nextcloud/documentation/admin_manual/installation/installation_source.rst

 	sudo apt-get update
 	sudo apt-get install php5

-* You don’t need any WebDAV support module for your web server (i.e. apache’s mod_webdav) to access your ownCloud data via WebDAV. ownCloud has a built-in WebDAV server of its own.
+* You don’t need any WebDAV support module for your web server (i.e. Apache’s mod_webdav) to access your ownCloud data via WebDAV. ownCloud has a built-in WebDAV server of its own.

 Example installation on Ubuntu 12.04.4 LTS Server
 *************************************************
-On a machine running a pristine Ubuntu 12.04.4 LTS server, you would install the required and recommended modules for a typical owncloud installation, using apache and mysql by issuing the following commands in a terminal:
+On a machine running a pristine Ubuntu 12.04.4 LTS server, you would install the required and recommended modules for a typical ownCloud installation, using Apache and MySQL by issuing the following commands in a terminal:
 ::

 	sudo apt-get install apache2 mysql-server libapache2-mod-php5